ahmedjk34/graduation-project-1-server/API_GUIDE.md

 ## Overview

-This API provides endpoints for ingesting PDF documents into a vector database (ChromaDB) and performing Retrieval-Augmented Generation (RAG) queries against the ingested content.
+This API provides endpoints for ingesting PDF documents and slide decks (PDF/PPTX) into a vector database (ChromaDB) and performing Retrieval-Augmented Generation (RAG) queries against the ingested content.
 The system uses local embeddings with sentence-transformers and Groq API for LLM generation.
+It also supports quiz generation from slide decks.

 ### Base URL